How to identify energy-intensive software using Windows Task Manager?

 • Windows search function by typing " Task Manager ".

-picture 10
+image 10

-picture 6
+image 6

-Step 2: View “Details” Tab
+Step 2: Display the "Details" tab

-Step 3: Enable power consumption display:
+Step 3: Enable the energy consumption display:

 Step 4: Analyze energy consumption

-picture 7
+image 7

-• Identify software displaying abnormally high consumption.
+• Identify the software exhibiting abnormally high power consumption.

-picture 8
+image 8

-Understanding Task Manager data
+Understanding Task Manager Data

 • Memory (private): Amount of RAM used by the process.

-Put an end to energy-hungry software
+Put an end to energy-intensive software

 1. Select the energy-intensive process